She stands holding up the Santa Claus table runner and asks again, "Where should we put THIS, Mama?"

 I sit staring at Grandma Rosie's bright green, sequin-laden holiday monstrosity.

-The girls have already helped me place all of our favorite holiday decorations around the house.
 We're now to the [blah] section of the decoration box — the random regretable clearance buys you feel bad getting rid of because you just bought the "must have it" sale item last year, the old holiday hand-me-downs, the collection of gotta-keep-it guilt pieces.

-Not sure how to best phrase my response to this sparkling family treasure I sit dumbfounded.
-My daughter plays with the felt puff balls along the edge of the runner and then lays it on the back of the couch exclaiming, "It looks pretty here."
-She then proceeded to spin around the living room half-singing, half-yelling Jingle Bells at the top of her lungs with her little sister.
+My daughter plays with the felt puff balls along the runner's edge and then lays it on the back of the couch, exclaiming, "It looks pretty here."

 She's distracted, so I do something I've never done before; I put the lid on the storage container, still half full of "not my favorite" decorations, and put it back into the basement.

-Now don't get me wrong, there is nothing wrong with holiday hand-me-downs and family heirlooms.
+Don't get me wrong, there is nothing wrong with holiday hand-me-downs and family heirlooms.
 We've got beautiful hand-pinned sequin ornaments from Grandma Rosie on our tree and treasured hand-quilted blankest around the house.
-But must we display every item ever given to us?
-I say, no. No, we don't.

-Now, I've got to admit, I've recently fallen into minimalism.
-My husband is a true minimalist, but me — well, I love stuff, gift-giving is my Love Language.
-So how could I possibly be a minimalist?
-My definition of minimalism is different.
+Now, I've got to admit I've recently fallen into minimalism.
+My husband is a true minimalist, but me — well, I love stuff; gift-giving is my Love Language.

 I don't want my kids to think of minimalism as getting rid of everything they own.
 I want them to see it as the exact opposite.
 I want my children to learn the power of surrounding themselves with people and things that bring them absolute joy.